In Breivik's "war zone" Luton, fear - and scorn

 "When an area's slightly deprived you are going to get problems with crime and drugs," said Saqib Ali, 25, who works in a newsagents shop.

-But he rejected the neighborhood's portrayal as a Muslim ghetto, pointing out there were four churches in Bury Park.
-And he said Lennon's English Defense League was simply creating tensions in the town where none existed.
+But he rejected the neighbourhood's portrayal as a Muslim ghetto, pointing out there were four churches in Bury Park.
+And he said Lennon's English Defence League was simply creating tensions in the town where none existed.

 "The only problems come along when the EDL come about and a few youngsters get a bit excited," he said, ridiculing the group's supporters as the kind of young Englishmen who a decade or two ago might have found an outlet for violence at soccer grounds but who now found that avenue closed by tight policing.